Deb’s Process for Selling Your Home

 If you decide to list your home with me:

 - First of all, know that I will do my very best for you.
+I will personally handle your listing from start to finish.

 - Most likely I will give you a “honey-do” list of important things to do on the home to help get the most for it.
 This will also help avoid trouble at inspection time.
+It is imperative to have your HVAC system (furnace and air conditioner) serviced and get a receipt for it.

 - Once the home is ready to go, I will hire a professional architectural photographer to photograph your home in high dynamic range (HDR).
 Photos are critical to your home sale.
 Do not settle for an agent who does his/her own photos--especially if he/she just uses a cell phone to take them.